flexcompute-readthedocs/Flow360Documentation/docs/source/capabilities/userDefinedDynamics.rst

 User Defined Dynamics
 =============================

 In Flow360, users are now able to specify arbitrary dynamics.
-In what follows, an example for a PI controller is given.
+In what follows, an example for a Proportional-Integral (PI) controller is given.

 PI controller for angle of attack to control lift coefficient
 --------------------------------------------------------------------------